eryjus/instrumentation/JOURNAL.md

 I was able to get the code working properly.
 To do this, I had to go back one more level of abstraction into the Bochs instruction structure.
 I am now able to enable/disable by toggle the instrumentation dynamically.

+I will commit this version.

+---

+## Version 0.0.2

+In this version, I will change the output to be to an `instrument.log` file.
+This is because there is far more information being output that will fit on a screen's rollback buffer and I do not want to have multiple windows open while I redirect output to a file and `tail -f` it from another window (and respond to the debugging prompts in the first!).

+I was able to reformat the output so that I am using the Bochs logging API.
+In this manner, the `.bochsrc` can control where this information is written.

+So, with the option `log: -` the instrumentation output is sent to `stderr` whereas the option `log: file-name` the instrumentation output is sent to `file-name`.

+This, then, leaves the flexibility to the user.
+Committing this code.